linuxserver/docker-wireguard/README.md

   docker run --rm \
   -v /var/run/docker.sock:/var/run/docker.sock \
   containrrr/watchtower \
-  --run-once wireguard
+  --run-once nordlynx
   ```

 * You can also remove the old dangling images: `docker image prune`

 **Note:** We do not endorse the use of Watchtower as a solution to automated updates of existing Docker containers.
 In fact we generally discourage automated updates.
 However, this is a useful tool for one-time manual updates of containers where you have forgotten the original parameters.
-In the long term, we highly recommend using [Docker Compose](https://docs.linuxserver.io/general/docker-compose).
+In the long term, we highly recommend using [Docker Compose](https://docs.docker.com/compose/).

 ### Image Update Notifications - Diun (Docker Image Update Notifier)